-20.01 Employees who are members of the Local Lodge and who are working on projects in that Lodge area shall receive a subsistence allowance under the following circumstances: a) On projects one hundred (100) road kilometres or greater from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this Appendix for each day worked or reported for work, by the employee.
+20.01 Employees who are members of the Local Lodge and who are working on projects in that Lodge area shall receive a subsistence allowance under the following circumstances: a) On projects one hundred (100) road kilometres or greater from the City Hall of Regina, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this Appendix for each day worked or reported for work, by the employee.
 On camp projects, accommodation shall be provided on a seven (7) days per week basis.
-The Pine Falls, Manitoba Pulp and Paper Mill is deemed to be one hundred point one (100.1) kilometres radius from the City Hall of Winnipeg.
 At the Employer's discretion and/or when required by the Client, the Employer may request reaffirmation of the employee's permanent address.
-Delete b) - On projects over 225 kilometres radius from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this appendix or camp seven (7) days per week.
-Reletter previous c) through d) b) On projects where the camp is beyond walking distance, transportation shall be provided. c) Local residents, as defined in Article 3.07 shall not be entitled to subsistence allowance.
+Delete b) - On projects over 200 kilometres radius from the City Hall of Winnipeg, the Employer will provide subsistence allowance in the amount specified in the Wage and Benefit Schedule of this appendix or camp seven (7) days per week.
+Reletter previous c) and d).

+b) On projects where the camp is beyond walking distance, transportation shall be provided. c) Local residents, as defined in Article 3.07 shall not be entitled to subsistence allowance.
 On camp jobs, local residents shall be entitled to one (1) meal daily (except in cases where the Owner elects to deny this provision, in which case the Employer shall discuss the situation with the Business Manager/Secretary-Treasurer to find a solution).
 Add NEW clause d) to read:

 d) In order to qualify for the subsistence allowance under Article 20.01, the member will have to supply the following information at the time of hire.
 One (1) of the following pieces of information: Mortgage Statement or Tax Notice/Bill or Lease Agreement.
 Plus one (1) of the following recent pieces of information: Cable, Hydro, Water or Gas Bill.
 The name of the member and current address must be clearly indicated on the documentation provided.
 Note: If the member is married and the required documentation is in the spouses' name, a copy of the marriage certificate must be provided.
 If the member is living common-law and the documentation is in the common-law spouses' name, a sworn affidavit stating the members' common-law status must be provided.
 If any Boilermaker hired on does not submit the proper documentation upon their date of hire, they will be considered a local resident and no back pay will be afforded.
 If the proof of residency is provided at a later date other than their start date by the worker it is agreed that the subsistence allowance would commence the day of proof of residency documentation was received going forward.
 Any further issues regarding Boilermaker's not submitting proper documentation upon hire on will not be pursued.
-Amend Article 20.07 to read:
+ARTICLE 32.00 - IMPLEMENTATION, DURATION AND RENEWAL OF AGREEMENT Amend Article 32.02 to read: